GraceKeane/GraphTheoryProject_G00359990/overview.md

 ( ^ ) - This regex operator matches the starting position of any line.

 ( [] ) - The opened and closed square brackets matches a single character that is located within the brackets.
-For example  "[abc]" matches characters "a", "b" or "c".
+For example, "[abc]" matches characters "a", "b" or "c".
 Regex "[a-z]" matches any lowercase character from a to z.

 ( [^] ) - This specific operator matches a single character that is not contained within the square brackets.
-For example   "[^def]" matches any characters other than "d", "e" or "f".
+For example, "[^def]" matches any characters other than "d", "e" or "f".

 ### Non-deterministic finite automaton<br>
 NFAs were introduced in 1959 by Michael O. Rabin and Dana Scott.
 An NFA is a state machine that consists of numerous states that can accept or reject a finite string.
 An NFA can have any number of arrows for each state and symbol.<br>